ndhorton/rb120/notes/rb129/spot/spot_questions.md

 By abstracting away implementation details behind interfaces, OOP allows the programmer to think at a higher level of abstraction in terms of the 'nouns' of the problem domain, in terms of real world objects.
 OOP designs can thus help conceptually to break down and solve complex problems

-OOP features such as encapsulation, polymorphism, and inheritance, can also facilitate code reuse in a greater variety of contexts
+OOP features such as encapsulation, polymorphism, and inheritance, can also facilitate code reuse in a greater variety of contexts.

-* Reduces code dependencies

-* Avoids problems of global state

-* Allows programmer to think at a higher level of abstraction, in terms of nouns modeling entities at the problem domain level, to think in terms of real world objects.
-This helps break down complex problems

-* Allows for flexible extension of existing code and the reuse of code in different contexts

 ****